wangzhe3224/DRY/readme.md

 ### Re-invent the Wheels

 Practicing data structure and algorithm is part of re-invent wheels, as I am building something that already exist.
 However, just like practicing music, you start by playing famous and good music, then you can create even better ones.
 Here we talk about the same thing.

 But re-invent wheel can involve more, such as building as small web server, building a database, building a compiler, building a graph processing library, or any library you are using on daily work.

 Here is a list of wheels:
+- Computation Graph
-- todo
+- A compiler

 ### Word Problems